Five New Year’s resolutions every business owner should make

 If you don’t review key operating metrics regularly it can be difficult to foresee any difficulties before it’s too late.
-Consider investing in data analytics and IT which will allow you review all the necessary metrics and generate reports at the click of a button.
+Consider investing in data analytics and IT which will allow you to review all the necessary metrics and generate reports at the click of a button.
 Break down your overall objectives for 2017 into “milestones” (or mini goals) and use the data to track your progress and make tweaks where necessary.

 3. Automate where you can

 If you have a number of repetitive, time-consuming tasks look into whether you can use technology and workflows to automate these.
 This applies to all areas of the business and examples include new customer welcome emails, invoice processing, client management, payment reminders and service update notifications.

-The potential benefits automation can bring to your business are huge.
+Automation can bring huge potential benefits to your business.
 Greater customer – and employee – satisfaction, increased efficiency.
 Dedicate yourself to investigating technology that can move you toward automation, and you’ll be on your way.

 4. Get the best out of your time

 As a business owner, you should regularly ask yourself how you can maximise the return from every hour you put into your business.
 Is your time best spent taking on elements of every area of your business – IT support, bookkeeping, design, sales, marketing?
 Or would it best if you focused on leading and growing the business?
 If you often find yourself mired in paperwork or constantly flitting between departments, then consider delegating.
 Look for candidates, internally and externally, who can take responsibility for key tasks.
 Engage with your team to understand their strengths and how they would like to develop.
 Then you can ensure the right responsibilities are delegated to the right people.
 As your staff grows in experience, your business will grow as well.